-For the first time ever, we’re offering an MSc in Psychology.
-But what careers can an MSc in Psychology lead to and who will it appeal to?
-We sat down with ULaw Head of Psychology Julie Prescott to learn everything there is to know about our new MSc Psychology.
+For the first time, we’re now offering an MSc in Psychology.
+But what careers can an MSc in psychology lead to and who will it appeal to?
+We sat down with our Head of Psychology, Julie Prescott, to learn everything there is to know about the course.

 I chose to study psychology because I thought it was an interesting subject (I still do).
-My studies led me to a research career in academia and with Merseyside police before becoming a lecturer, Reader in Psychology and then to my current role as Head of Psychology at ULaw.
+My studies led me to a research career in academia and with Merseyside police before becoming a lecturer, Reader in Psychology, and then to my current role as Head of Psychology at the University of Law.

 Psychology is a very transferable course.
-Not only is it an interesting and diverse course (yes, I am biased) but it is great for people unsure of what they want to go into but considering a career working with and or helping people.
-The course covers so many aspects of psychology students may not even be aware of and this may develop in them an interest in a career they had never previously thought about.
-Psychology can be used in lots of careers and you can specialise in several areas – the British Psychological Society (BPS) divisions are forensic, sports, educational, health, clinical, occupational, counselling and neuro, as well as the teaching and research division.
+Not only is it an interesting and diverse course (yes, I am biased) but it is great for people unsure of what they want to go into but considering a career working with and/or helping people.
+The course covers so many aspects of psychology students may not even be aware of.
+This may develop in them an interest in a career they had never previously thought about.
+Psychology can be used in lots of careers, and you can specialise in several areas – the British Psychological Society (BPS) divisions are forensic, sports, educational, health, clinical, occupational, counselling and neuro, as well as the teaching and research division.

 Psychology is everywhere; the workplace, relationships, the self - everywhere.
-People utilise psychology in all aspects of our lives, for example, in developing computer games, in shops and in the classroom.
+People utilise psychology in all aspects of their lives, for example, in developing computer games, in shops, and in the classroom.
 I have worked with a computer games company, Fabrik Games, for the content in a VR game for instance.
 The pandemic has increased people’s self-awareness of how social humans are, we generally want to interact with others.
-It has also brought to the forefront the importance of psychological health and wellbeing, resulting in more people and workplaces considering how to better to support people’s emotional wellbeing.
+It has also brought to the forefront the importance of psychological health and wellbeing, resulting in more people and workplaces considering how to better support people’s emotional welfare.

-Psychology is a research discipline and there is a strong emphasis on research and moving knowledge forward, this really excites me.
+Psychology is a research discipline.
+This excites me.
 I love research and I have a background as a researcher.
 My current research focuses on how digital innovations can support people’s emotional and mental wellbeing.
-There are a number of sections within the BPS, including the Cyberpsychology section, of which I am a member.
+There are several sections within the BPS, including the Cyberpsychology section, of which I am a member.
 The discipline of psychology is forever changing and developing, recognising important topics and matters current for people today.

-The MSc Psychology is a new course with a strong employability focus and support throughout.
-ULaw has an established employability focus, encouraging and supporting students throughout their studies to perform their best.
+The MSc Psychology is a course with a strong employability focus and support throughout.
+The University of Law has an established employability focus, encouraging and supporting students throughout their studies to perform their best.
 Students will be supported throughout their studies by a team of experienced academics, with links across numerous sectors.
 Students will also be supported by the Employability Team at the University in a very bespoke way.